Darwin Thompson: Professional career

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

-Thompson was drafted by the Kansas City Chiefs in the sixth round with the 214th overall pick in the 2019 NFL Draft.
+Thompson was drafted by the Kansas City Chiefs in the sixth round with the 214th overall pick in the 2019 NFL draft.
 As a rookie, Thompson appeared in 12 games and recorded 37 carries for 128 rushing yards and one rushing touchdown to go along with nine receptions for 43 receiving yards.
 In the Divisional Round of the playoffs against the Houston Texans, Thompson recovered a fumble forced by teammate Daniel Sorensen on punt returner DeAndre Carter during the 51–31 win.
 The Chiefs went on to win Super Bowl LIV after defeating the San Francisco 49ers 31–20 to give Thompson his first championship.

 In Week 17 of the 2020 season against the Los Angeles Chargers, Thompson recorded 110 yards from scrimmage, one rushing touchdown, and one receiving touchdown during the 38–21 loss.
 He was released on August 31, 2021.

 Tampa Bay Buccaneers

 On September 2, 2021, Thompson signed with the Tampa Bay Buccaneers as part of their practice squad.
 He was released on January 13, 2022.